charlielee/boats-animator/docs/interface/main-window.md

 ![Frame reel](../img/frame-reel.png)

 The frame reel area displays thumbnails of all of the frames that have been captured.
-To preview a particular frame in the preview area simply select it from the frame reel.
+To display a particular frame in the [preview area](#preview-area) simply select it from the frame reel.
 The current frame being previewed will have a white outline around it in the frame reel and playback will begin from this frame.

 **Live-view button:** on the far right of the frame reel is the live-view button.
 After previewing captured frames, select this to return to **capture mode**.
 In capture mode this button has a white outline around it.